| |

 When someone is in love, people say, “You are glowing!”
 Perhaps this is because feeling loved warms our souls and illuminates our whole being.
 However, this doesn’t only apply to romantic love.
 Knowing we are loved changes us.
 We perceive ourselves, act, react, and love differently.
 Love changes everything!

-As a child, I desperately sought my father’s love and my peers’ acceptance.
+As a child, I desperately sought my father’s love and the acceptance of my peers.
 But no matter how hard I tried to be smart, capable, and worthy, all others saw was “different.”
-So, I felt rejected and unloveable.
+So, I felt rejected and unlovable.
 As I grew older, my need for love and acceptance grew beyond people-pleasing into unhealthy perfectionism and defensive anger.

 But no matter how much I pushed people away, I had a few friends who loved me enough to plant seeds of God’s love into my heart.
 Slowly, these seeds grew over many years as God’s everlasting love drew me toward Him (Jeremiah 31:3).
 Eventually, I found the unconditional love and acceptance I longed for.
 Jesus loved me so much He died to save me, even though I didn’t deserve it (Romans 5:8).
 And feeling God’s love changed everything for me.